FidelityInternational/BackboneHistoryPolyfill/README.md

 In single page RIA applications, there is a need to get browser’s previous URL fragment during various user navigations based on which certain action can be performed.

-The default browser’s/Backbone implementation does not provide any way to get the previous URL fragment.
-However, using browser’s history we can go to previous fragment, but we cannot control its behaviour before execution.
+The default browser’s/Backbone implementation does not provide any way to get the previous URL fragment, though using browser’s history we can go to previous fragment, but we cannot control its behaviour before execution.

 So, this implementation can come in to rescue...!!!

 ### Dependencies

-Backbone.History.Polyfil currently works with the following libraries:
+Backbone.History.Polyfill currently works with the following libraries:

 * [jQuery](http://jquery.com) v1.8+
 * [Underscore](http://underscorejs.org) v1.8.3